 - Financial lenders look into the consumer’s creditworthiness.

-Since lenders are dependent on consumers to pay their bills, the creditworthiness of these clients is more important than the actual business itself.
+Since lenders depend on consumers to pay their bills, the creditworthiness of these clients is more important than the actual business itself.
 On top of these factors, you’ll need to consider whether or not this is financially beneficial for your business.
 The small weekly interest charges and processing fees can add up over time, so factor that into your decision.

 Invoice Factoring Application Process